High-Protein Vegan Salad Bowl

 Steamed broccoli in a steamer basket in a pan.

-Now you have the option to prepare a salad dressing of choice or just use some tahini and lemon to top your salad.
-Here are my recommendations for dressings:
+Step 5.
+Prepare a dressing.
+You have the option to prepare a salad dressing of choice or just use some tahini and lemon to top your salad.

 Bowl of creamy lemon tahini sauce on a marble surface.